pgolding/aws-lambda-test-python/README.md

     print("Received event: " + json.dumps(event, indent=2))
 ```

 Then go to the logs for your LF and look for 'Received event:' to find the dump from the event object.
-Then cut and paste this into the lamda-event.json file.
+Then cut and paste this into the ```lamda-event.json``` file.
 Then you're ready to go.

 Alternatively, if you haven't yet set up the trigger, then you can use the various test templates already loaded into the AWS LF environment - select "Configure test event" from the Actions menu.

 ![screenshot 2017-02-18 15 20 48](https://cloud.githubusercontent.com/assets/28526/23097676/708e1bfa-f5ee-11e6-93ea-9e698b55f1f0.png)

-All being well, you should be ready to go and test your LF :+1:
+All being well, you should be ready to go and test your LF

+>python test.py

+Happy testing :+1: